 We’ve been using the Bingo Style Experience Points (LINK TO FIRST POST) for a few months now.
 The last character just hit 3rd level.
-The we we’ve done it is when we hit a bingo-row/column/diagonal the group gets a level to hand out to whichever character they decide.
+The way we’ve done it is when we hit a bingo-row/column/diagonal the group gets a level to hand out to whichever character they decide.
 I can see different ways to do this.

 Row/Column/Diagonal = Single Level